 Western Short Stories bio of Jason Crager:

-Jason Crager is the author of the western novels THE LEGEND OF WHISKEY CHARLIE (Outlaws Publishing; April, 2020) and SCARECROWS OF GOLDEN PRAIRIE (Outlaws Publishing; March, 2020).
+Jason Crager is the author of the western novels THE LEGEND OF WHISKEY CHARLIE (Two Gun Publishing; April, 2020) and SCARECROWS OF GOLDEN PRAIRIE (Two Gun Publishing; March, 2020).
 He is one of seven co-authors to the western anthology THE SEVEN BASTARDS OF HUSK KNOLL.
-His western short story “The Ballad of Bootlip Bill” was featured in Outlaws Echo Magazine and he has had another short story accepted to Frontier Tales.
+His western short stories have been featured in Outlaws Echo Magazine and accepted to Frontier Tales.
+He is currently at work on a new novel.

-Outside of the western genre, Jason is the author of UNBRIDLED HUMANITY: A Collection of Disturbing Tales (Ronin Publications; Jan, 2016) and ALONG A LIGHTER PATH: Selected Stories (Ronin Publications; Jan, 2018).
+Outside of the western genre, Jason’s newest collection, BOXCAR TALES: Revisited was released by Driftless Endeavors in June of 2020.
+He is also the author of UNBRIDLED HUMANITY: A Collection of Disturbing Tales (Ronin Publications; Jan, 2016) and ALONG A LIGHTER PATH: Selected Stories (Ronin Publications; Jan, 2018).
 He is a contributing author to ONE HUNDRED CROWS: Unique Stories and Poems and the SKITCH-BOT anthology.
 His work appeared in volumes one through six of The Ronin Express literary journals.

 Jason lives a happy life with his family in the beautiful river and bluff country of De Soto, Wisconsin, USA.